Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Variables.md

 [**archetype_config_overrides**][archetype_config_overrides] `any`

-If specified, will set custom Archetype configurations to the default Enterprise-scale Management Groups.
+If specified, will set custom Archetype configurations for the core ALZ Management Groups.
+Does not work for management groups specified by the 'custom_landing_zones' input variable.

 Default: `{}`